michaelthwan/digest-everything-gpt/README.md

 ![multi_language](/img/multi_language.png)

-# Live website

-[TODO]

 # Features

 - **Content Summarization**:
     - Automatically generate concise summaries of various types of content, allowing users to save time and make informed decisions for in-depth engagement.
     - Chained/Batched/Advanced prompt engineering for great quality/faster results.
-- **Interactive "Ask" Feature** (in progress):
-    - Users can pose questions to the tool and receive answers extracted from specific sections within the full content.
 - **Cross-Medium Support**:
     - DigestEverythingGPT is designed to work with a wide range of content mediums.
     - Currently, the tool supports
         - YouTube videos [beta]
         - podcasts (in progress)
         - PDF documents (in progress)
+- **Interactive "Ask" Feature** (in progress):
+    - Users can pose questions to the tool and receive answers extracted from specific sections within the full content.

 # Installation